The Simple Guide to Install OpenMW and Morrowind on Linux in 2024

 OpenMW

 The game runs buttery smooth on my Linux Mint with no graphics card.
-Not only that but there are tons of mods that can be added to the game.
+Not only that but tons of mods can be added to the game.
 Even more than the standard version which had a limited amount of mods.
-Check out the settings in game and there are even more ways to modify the game.
+Check out the settings in the game and there are even more ways to modify the game.